Replacing Air Conditioner Pipe Insulation for Maximum Energy Efficiency

 Always eager to maximize energy efficiency and save ourselves money, we gave this project top priority and headed off to the home improvement store to do some research on pipe insulation.

-There are various materials available—including fiberglass, foam rubber, and polyethylene foam—all offered in various diameters to fit different pipe widths.
+There are various materials available, all offered in various diameters to fit different pipe widths:

 The result: it not only looks better, but both air conditioning units seem to be running less often and cooling more quickly!
 In the future, you can be sure that we’re adding “inspect pipe insulation” to our annual to-do list for air conditioning maintenance.